 It is unclear whether or not eating boogers has any benefits.
-However, there is some evidence to suggest that this habit could expose the body to germs.
-Excessive nose picking can also damage the nasal passages.
+However, some evidence suggests that this habit could expose the body to germs.

 In a study from 1995,